 What is Accounting Profit?

-Accounting profit, also known as bookkeeping profit, is the net income for a company after subtracting expenses from revenues, all while considering the Generally Accepted Accounting Principles (GAAP).
+Accounting profit is the net income for a company and is calculated by subtracting expenses from revenues, with guidance from the Generally Accepted Accounting Principles (GAAP).

-The expenses include the direct and indirect costs of running the business, such as depreciation, interest, taxes, labor wages, inventory, raw materials, sales and marketing costs, overheads, and advertisements.
+The expenses include the direct and indirect costs of running the business, such as depreciation, interest, taxes, labor wages, cost of goods sold, raw materials, sales and marketing costs, overheads, and advertisements.

-- Accounting profit is the profit of the business that stems from the financial statements.
+- Accounting profit is the profit or net income of the business reported in the financial statements.

-- Accounting profit can be also used by management to determine the current performance of the business, as well as compare its current financial position relative to competitors across the industry.
+- Accounting profit is a metric used by management to assess the current performance of the business, as well as compare its current financial position relative to competitors across the industry.